A Mighty Girl's top picks of mysteries for children and teens starring Mighty Girl detectives!

 Emily's literary idol, Garrison Griswold, lives in San Francisco — something that makes her move to the city a lot more exciting!
 He's the creator of Book Scavenger, a game where books are hidden in cities around the country.
 But when she arrives, Emily learns that Griswold has been attacked and no one knows anything about the epic new game he was just about to launch.
 When Emily and her friend James discover a strange book, they find themselves rushing from clue to clue, trying to find the secret — before whoever attacked Griswold comes after them too.
 This fun adventure, sprinkled with mysteries and ciphers, is sure to appeal to mystery fans.
 Don't forget to check out the conclusion of the story in The Unbreakable Code.

 What list of Mighty Girl mysteries would be complete without Nancy Drew?
-This starter box set includes the first four original Nancy Drew mysteries, with vibrant new cover art that references the era when the books were written.
+This stunning starter box set includes hardcover editions of the first four original Nancy Drew mysteries, with vibrant new cover art that references the era when the books were written.
 Start her love affair with this teen detective with The Secret of the Old Clock, in which Nancy and her friend Helen search for a clock that might hold the will of a deceased man.
 Along the way, they'll hunt for clues, prove that the motivations of the Tophams, the presumptive heirs, are not as clear as people think, and even evade a gang of burglars!
 Fans of Nancy Drew can also check out our Nancy Drew Collection for a wide variety of products featuring the character, from classic novels to modern interpretations.

 Despite — or perhaps because of — their place as town misfits, Tru and Nelle are best friends who love playing detective — which turns out to be honing their observation skills for their future careers as authors!
 In this fictionalized account of Truman Capote and Harper Lee's childhood friendship, their penchant for sleuthing turns into a bit of a tangle when their investigation into a drugstore theft results in some real-life trouble for the daring pair.
 Soon, they're appearing at the courthouse and dodging the Ku Klux Klan.
 But not only will they solve the mystery, but their childhood adventures will provide fodder for their adult writing.
 Young fans of To Kill A Mockingbird will be particularly intrigued by this portrait of Lee as a child.